soylentOrange/K2-RFID/README.md

 #### RGB_BUILTIN

-On boards with an onboard RGB-LED different colors are used:
+On boards with an onboard RGB-LED or with an external WS2812b, different colors are used:

-* Serving captive portal (connect to enter credentials):
+- Serving captive portal (connect to enter credentials):
-  * rapidly blinking blue
+  - rapidly blinking white

-* Waiting for network connection:
+- Waiting for network connection:
-  * blinking blue
+  - blinking white

-* Connected to WiFi (or in AP-mode) and waiting to read tags:
+- Connected to WiFi (or in AP-mode) and waiting to read tags:
-  * dim solid white
+  - dim solid blue

-* Tag read:
+- Tag read:
-  * flashing green
+  - flashing blue

-* Armed to write tags:
+- Armed to write tags:
-  * breathing orange
+  - breathing green

-* Armed to write and re-write tags:
+- Armed to write and re-write tags:
-  * breathing red
+  - breathing red

-* Tag written:
+- Tag written:
-  * flashing red/orange
+  - flashing red/green

 Note: just make sure that the RGB_BUILTIN_LED_COLOR_ORDER is set matching your board.
 Otherwise the colours will look strange.